YOUR GUIDE TO AFRICA’S ICONIC TREES

 Elephants enjoy the juicy Marula fruits when ripe, but they prefer it directly from the tree and not in the creamy liquid form.
 Often enough, if you find a Marula tree in Africa, you will find an elephant or half-eaten fruit laying on the ground.

 Marula trees can grow up to 20 meters (65 feet) tall and belong to the Anacardiaceae family; as do mango, pistachio and cashew trees.
 During the summer months (January to March), the Marula fruits ripen, and the bright yellow leathery fruits can be consumed.
 Blossoming between September to November, the tree blooms with lightly coloured rosy flowers.

 Other names for the Marula tree include:

-- The king of African trees: Its resistance to droughts and many uses by the indigenous people of Africa, the Marula tree has earned its name in the Kingdom.
+- The king of African trees: With its resistance to droughts and many uses by the indigenous people of Africa, the Marula tree has earned its name in the Kingdom.

-- Tree of the elephants: Like we said, elephants love Marula trees!
+- Tree of the Elephants: As we said, elephants love Marula trees!

 - Tree of marriage: In many African cultures, the Marula tree is a symbol of fertility.